First-Gen Undocumented Low-Income Network

 What is FUNL?

-The FUNL Network aims to expand cross-institutional community and resources to ensure that first-generation, undocumented and low-income students thrive at Northeastern.
+Housed under the Center for Intercultural Engagement (CIE), the First-Gen, Undocumented, and Low-Income Network aims to expand cross-institutional community and resources to ensure that first-generation, undocumented, and low-income students thrive at Northeastern.

 FUNL Definitions